xcomfan/xcomfan.github.io/pki.md

 The manner in which this pre-configuration occurs in an important aspect of any PKI.
 One option is to bootstrap from another PKI: you could have some automation tool use SSH to copy root certificates to relying parties, leveraging the SSH PKI.
 If you are running in the cloud your SSH PKI is bootstrapped off of Web PKI plus whatever authentication your cloud vendor set up when creating your account.
 Follow the chain long enough and at the core is always people.

 Root certificates in trust stores are **self signed**.
 The issuer and the subject are the same.
-The signature on a self-signed certificate provides assurance that the subject/issuer knows the relevant private key, but anyone can generate a self-signed certificate with any name want in it.
+The signature on a self-signed certificate provides assurance that the subject/issuer knows the relevant private key, but anyone can generate a self-signed certificate with any name they want in it.
 A self signed certificate should only be trusted insofar as the process by which it made its way into the **trust store**.

 On macOS the trust store is managed by the keychain.
-On many Linux distributions it's simly some file(s) in `/etc` or elsewhere on disk.
+On many Linux distributions it's simply some file(s) in `/etc` or elsewhere on disk.
 If users can modify these files you better trust all your users.

 For Web PKI the most important relying parties are web browsers.
-The trust stores used by default by the major browsers and pretty much everything else that uses TLS are maintained by [Apple's root certificate program](http://www.apple.com/certificateauthority/ca_program.html) used by iOS and macOS, [Microsoft's root certificate program](https://social.technet.microsoft.com/wiki/contents/articles/31633.microsoft-trusted-root-program-requirements.aspx) used by Windows, [Mozilla's root certificate program](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/) used by their products and, becuse of its open and transparent process, used as the basis for many other trust stores (many Linux distributions), and [Google's root certificate program](https://g.co/chrome/root-policy) used by Chrome and all platforms except iOS.
+The trust stores used by default by the major browsers and pretty much everything else that uses TLS are maintained by [Apple's root certificate program](http://www.apple.com/certificateauthority/ca_program.html) used by iOS and macOS, [Microsoft's root certificate program](https://social.technet.microsoft.com/wiki/contents/articles/31633.microsoft-trusted-root-program-requirements.aspx) used by Windows, [Mozilla's root certificate program](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/) used by their products and, because of its open and transparent process, used as the basis for many other trust stores (many Linux distributions), and [Google's root certificate program](https://g.co/chrome/root-policy) used by Chrome and all platforms except iOS.
 These trust stores usually ship with the OS or browser and are updated with software updates (usually signed using yet another PKI).
 The major CAs are included in these trust stores such as LetsEncrypt, Symantec, DigiCert, Entrust etc.

 Cloudflare [cfssl](https://github.com/cloudflare/cfssl) project maintains a github repository that included trusted certificates from various trust stores to assist with certificate bundling.
 You can also query [Censys](https://censys.io/) to see which certificates are trusted by Mozilla, Apple, and Microsoft.